Dallas Crane Accident Attorneys

 On June 9, 2019, a crane collapsed onto an apartment complex and parking structure in Dallas.
 The collapse occurred during a severe storm advisory, and witnesses stated they saw the crane spin, sway, and slowly fall onto the nearby structures.
 Authorities confirmed that the accident killed one person, four people suffered serious injuries, and an additional individual received treatment and was released from the hospital.

-Barth confirmed that two things typically cause an accident such as this: lack of training and lack of money.
+Barth confirmed that two things typically cause a crane accident such as this: lack of training and lack of money.

 Crane Accident FAQ